Chapter 32 - Environmental Impact Statement (EIS)

 Scoping is the process by which a lead agency solicits input from the public and other agencies regarding the breadth and depth of issues to be addressed and the significant issues related to a proposed action (40 CFR 1501.7).
 The lead agency is required to invite the participation of affected agencies, Indian tribes, project proponents and other interested persons, and to consult with and obtain the comments of any federal agency with jurisdiction by law or special expertise with respect to any environmental impact of the proposed action.
 23 USC 139 requires that lead agencies identify and invite "participating" agencies to become involved in project scoping, among other project development activities.

 NEPA encourages the use of scoping as early as reasonable in the project planning process.
-Question 13 in Forty Most Asked Questions Concerning CEQ's NEPA Regulations addresses the limitations on scoping prior to publication of a Notice of Intent (NOI).
-It should be noted that public meetings are a common form of public involvement, but are not specifically required as a part of the scoping process.
+Question 13 in Forty Most Asked Questions Concerning CEQ's NEPA Regulations addresses the limitations on scoping prior to publication of a Notice of Intent (NOI), specifically that scoping done prior to the NOI cannot substitute for the normal scoping process after the publication of the NOI (which is why coordination activities related to the range of alternatives, methodologies and the level of detail of the analysis to be used should still take place post-NOI).
+It should be noted that public meetings are a common form of public involvement but are not specifically required as a part of the scoping process.
 Typically, the participation of the public and agencies prior to the publication of the NOI is referred to as "informal scoping" or "pre-scoping," while their participation regarding the breadth and depth of issues, purpose and need, the development of the range of alternatives, and potential mitigation measures after the publication of the NOI is called "scoping."

 Meetings and substantive contacts with government agencies regarding scoping should be documented.
 Correspondence with cooperating agencies, participating agencies, or the public becomes a part of the record and should be retained in the environmental file.
 Pertinent correspondence is also incorporated into a draft and final EIS.
 Public involvement and coordination with tribes and with local, state and federal agencies are summarized in the EIS and documented in the appendix to the document.
 It is helpful to keep a brief summary of public involvement activities as they occur (e.g., dates of key meetings and correspondence), so this can be easily added to the EIS without having to reconstruct the information from the project files.